 On Jan.
-27, 1903, a fire at the sprawling Colney Hatch Lunatic Asylum - a psychiatric hospital serving London - killed 51 people.
+27, 1903, a fire at the sprawling Colney Hatch Lunatic Asylum - a psychiatric hospital serving London - killed 52 women.

-According to an account in the British Journal of Psychiatry:
+A contemporary account (printed in the British Journal of Psychiatry) said:

 "A few minutes after half-past 5 yesterday morning the steam siren at the asylum sounded the fire alarm, and the inhabitants of New Southgate, Barnet, and Edmonton, the parishes surrounding the asylum, who swarmed into the streets, saw a startling glare showing from the asylum grounds.
 It was evident that a disastrous fire, which had already obtained a strong hold, was in progress.

 "A number of local residents climbed the wall of the asylum at the rear with a view of rendering assistance, but their aid was refused.
 The fire which had broken out so suddenly and was destined to end so tragically began at the bottom block of the temporary wards.